Herrera Beutler in trouble as Kent gains in WA’s 3rd District; Newhouse advances in the 4th

-Challenger Joe Kent gained on U.S. Rep. Jaime Herrera Beutler in vote counts released Friday, leaving the six-term incumbent teetering on the brink of defeat amid the backlash over her vote to impeach former President Donald Trump.
+Challenger Joe Kent has nearly overtaken U.S. Rep. Jaime Herrera Beutler in vote counts released Friday, leaving the six-term incumbent teetering on the brink of defeat amid Republican backlash over her vote to impeach former President Donald Trump.

 Meanwhile, U.S. Rep. Dan Newhouse has for now survived his impeachment vote, advancing to face Democrat Doug White this fall, as Trump-backed challenger Loren Culp placed third.

-Herrera Beutler, R-Battle Ground, had been in second place since election night, which would secure her a spot on the general election ballot in southwest Washington’s 3rd District.
+Herrera Beutler, R-Battle Ground, had been in second place since election night in the 3rd District race in southwest Washington.

-But Kent, her Trump-endorsed challenger, has surged in later tallies, cutting deeply into Herrera Beutler’s lead and threatening to push her into third place.
+But Kent, her Trump-endorsed Republican challenger, has surged in later tallies, cutting deeply into Herrera Beutler’s lead and threatening to push her into third place.

+Kent has gained ground every day, in a trendline that points to him surpassing Herrera Beutler when more votes are counted next week.

+Herrera Beutler “needs a miracle,” wrote Dave Wasserman, an editor and election expert with the nonpartisan Cook Political Report, on Twitter, calling Kent the “strong favorite to knock her out of the top two.”

 As of Friday evening, Herrera Beutler had 22.6% of the vote to Kent’s 22.5% — a margin of just 257 votes.
 Kent had trailed by 1,945 on Thursday.
-An estimated 30,000 ballots remain to be counted in Clark County, the district’s population center.
+An estimated 30,000 ballots remain to be counted in Clark County, the district’s population center, which will count votes again on Monday.

 Democrat Marie Gluesenkamp Perez remained in first place with about 31% of the vote, leaving her headed for a November matchup against either Kent or Herrera Beutler.